cherylhaz/milestoneproject2-2/README.md

 <h2>Technologies Used</h2>
 **[HTML](https://html.spec.whatwg.org/multipage/)**
-  The basic structure and display page was created using HTML.
+  The basic structure and display page was created using HTML.<br>

 **[CSS](https://www.w3.org/Style/CSS/Overview.en.html)**
   Design and enhancement of user experience was done with CSS to make it a site that is both easy to read and navigate.